 Purpose

 Provides funding to law enforcement agencies to address the crucial needs of the tribes they serve by developing or enhancing community policing strategies.
 Focuses on building the capacity of tribal law enforcement agencies through prevention strategies and crime control including reducing illegal drug use such as opioids and methamphetamine.
-Also seeks to improve criminal investigations into areas such as human trafficking and missing or murdered indigenous persons (MMIP).
+Also seeks to improve criminal investigations into areas such as human trafficking and missing or murdered Indigenous persons (MMIP).
 Part of the U.S. Department of Justice (DOJ) Coordinated Tribal Assistance Solicitation (CTAS).

 Program funds may be used for: